Pie in the Sky (TV series): Filming locations

 Westershire, the fictional county where the series is set, is based on Berkshire in southern England.
 Although scenes in Middleton were often filmed in Marlow in Buckinghamshire, the exterior of the restaurant, Pie in the Sky, was filmed outside number 64 High Street in the Old Town in Hemel Hempstead, Hertfordshire.
 Originally, a florist and then a toy shop, the building became a minor tourist attraction while the series ran, then housed the business of a dolls’-house maker, and as of 2019, a hair salon.
 A nearby restaurant at 80 High Street renamed itself "Pie in the Sky" to capitalise on the programme's popularity (later becoming "Les Amants").

-In Olinda, Victoria in Australia, a very successful restaurant called "Pie in the Sky" also serves many of the TV series' recipes and especially its famous crusty steak and kidney pies.
+In Olinda, Victoria in Australia, a restaurant called "Pie in the Sky" also serves many of the TV series' recipes and especially its famous crusty steak and kidney pies.

 All internal filming at the restaurant was carried out at Bray Studios at Water Oakley, near Windsor in Berkshire.
 The local newspaper, the Maidenhead Advertiser, occasionally appears in the series redubbed the 'Barstock and Middleton Advertiser'.
 Freddie Fisher plays golf at Stoke Park Golf Club at Stoke Poges.

+Series 1

+Both the exterior and interior of the 'Nebditch Intercontinental Hotel' which features throughout episode 2 of the 1st series, "The Truth Will Out", was filmed at John Nike's Coppid Beech Hotel in Binfield, near Bracknell in Berkshire.

+In episode 3 of the 1st series, "An Innocent Man", railway enthusiast Duncan Spellar lives at Brocket Hall at Lemsford in Hertfordshire.
+In the opening scene, Julian Tubbs MP is shown dining on the terrace at the 'Compleat Angler' at Bisham in East Berkshire, overlooking Marlow Church on the other side of the River Thames.
+Later Crabbe follows him to 'Middleton Station' which was filmed at Horsley railway station in Surrey.

+In episode 4 of the 1st series, "Once a Copper", the opening scene was filmed at Shirburn Castle.
+Barstock University is Bracknell College.
+Cambridge meets with an officer from a former investigation in Bracknell - the 3M Building can be seen out of the window.
+The 'Thin Blue Line' Conference takes place at Oakley Court, adjoining Bray Studios.
+Henry confronts a supposedly dead criminal at Windsor Racecourse and is later shown hurrying to the Japanese Reception across Marlow Bridge.

+In episode 5 of the 1st series, "A Shot in the Dark", the deceased works at White Waltham Airfield while his home is a cottage in Waltham St Lawrence both in East Berkshire.